lemniscarte/real-time-audio-programming-in-C_SoSe2020/git_commands.md

-Till now, all is proceeded locally
+Till now, all is proceeded locally.
-Loading the files to the server to make them available for others.
+Loading the files to the server will make them available for others.

 `$ git push origin master`

-When you are beginning your work, first make get a fresh copy
+At beginning your work, get a fresh copy first.

 `$ git pull`

 ## Make a branch
-Its good practice to have at least this minimal structure: MASTER <---> DEVELOPMENT <---> FEATURE
+Its good practice to have at least this minimal structure: MASTER <---> DEVELOPMENT <---> FEATURE.

   * The master branch should always contain working minor versions
   * The development branch holds the working new features, that are not published or merged into the master branch